-Nutrition Connections, formerly the Nutrition Resource Centre, is a centre for nutrition knowledge and collaboration.
-We help health professionals, community organizations, educators, researchers, and others working in food and nutrition to build capacity, connect, and share information.
+Nutrition Connections, formerly the Nutrition Resource Centre, is a centre for nutrition services and resources, education, training, knowledge and collaboration.
+We help health professionals, businesses, government and community organizations, educators, researchers and others working in food and nutrition meet organizational needs, and learn, connect, and share information.

 Nutrition Connections remains a key program of the Ontario Public Health Association (OPHA) which is recognized as a charitable, non-profit organization by Revenue Canada.
 This allows us to:

 - Engage in revenue generating activities that support the mission of OPHA; and

 - Issue tax receipts for charitable donations to OPHA.

 A primary focus of our work at Nutrition Connections is food literacy, which can be defined as:

 - feeling confident when choosing, preparing, and eating food;

 - making healthier food decisions most of the time;

 - understanding how the food system, food environment, living situations, and culture and traditions impact food decisions; and

 - recognizing that each of these components are interconnected.